CIS-group/3DGCN_poolings/README.md

 This is an implementation of our paper "Effects of Pooling Operations on Prediction of Ligand Rotation-Dependent Protein-Ligand Binding in 3D Graph Convolutional Network":

 Yeji Kim, Jihoo Kim, Won June Kim, Eok Kyun Lee, Insung S. Choi, [Effects of Pooling Operations on Prediction of Ligand Rotation-Dependent Protein-Ligand Binding in 3D Graph Convolutional Network] (Bull.
 Korean Chem.
 Soc.
-2021) (submitted)
+2021, 42(5), 744-747.)

 ## Requirements